MatteoSep/Data-Hunters_SI-Group-Project/[02] Part_2/scripts/README.md

-# Part II — Scripts: Oregon Health Insurance Experiment
+# Part 2: Scripts Oregon Health Insurance Experiment

 This script replicates the core empirical analysis of Finkelstein et al. (2012, *Quarterly Journal of Economics*) using the OHIE public-use files.
 It loads and merges the three source `.dta` files, constructs all derived variables, and prepares the analysis sample for ITT and LATE estimation.